31 Notable alumni of

 Biography

-Rosalind Magee Peychaud is a Democratic former state representative for Louisiana House of Representatives District 91 (which she represented from 2002 to 2004).
-In 2009 Peychaud became deputy chief of staff for U.S. Representative Joseph Cao, a Republican who represented Louisiana's 2nd congressional district.
-She served in his New Orleans district office.
+Rosalind Magee Peychaud is an American politician and community leader.
+She served as a Democratic state representative for Louisiana’s 91st District from 2002 to 2004.
+In 2009, she was appointed deputy chief of staff for U.S. Representative Joseph Cao, a Republican representing Louisiana’s 2nd congressional district, where she worked in the New Orleans district office.

 27. Emmett C. Burns, Jr